 Managers/coaches are strongly encouraged to plan their team's season.
 The Leagues obligations must not be neglected at any time.
 The League play has priority over exhibition and tournament play.
 Necessary communication and proper procedure for rescheduling, postponing or forfeiting games must be made.
 Each team must complete their regular season schedule to be eligible to compete in playoffs.
 (See POSTPONEMENTS / RESCHEDULING / 4- POINT GAME / FORFEITS)

 For all levels, the league strongly recommends that all coaching and team staff be certified and registered as per Hockey Alberta requirements.

 The home team is responsible for changing the jerseys if colors conflict with the visiting team's jerseys.
 Crowd or fan control before, during and after the game, is the responsibility of the home team.

-There shall be no admission charge to any The League scheduled game unless prior approval is received from the 16-60.
+There shall be no admission charge to any league scheduled game unless prior approval is received from the league.

 Return to Top

 If your association uses RAMP as your website provider your associations' webmaster will be able to provide you with your teams' login information.
 Use this login to sign into the RAMP website and input your team's contact information.
 Eg. Coach, manager email address and phone number, and players names and jersey numbers.